nuelsitanggang/nuelsitanggang.github.io/_posts/2020-01-10-Neither-quick-to-believe-nor-quick-to-love.md

 _Translated by Jeremy Robbins (Penguin Books)_ <br/>
 **Don’t be too quick to believe or to bestow affection**.
 Maturity is revealed by a slowness to believe; lies are commonplace, so let belief be rare.
 Whoever is easily swayed is soon embarrassed by it.
 But don’t voice your doubts about a person’s truthfulness, this just adds insult to injury, because it treats them as either a deceiver or as someone deceived.
 And this isn’t the worst of it, since an unwillingness to believe others is a sign of being a liar, for a liar has a double misfortune, neither believing nor being believed.
 Sensible listeners suspend their judgement and should trust the author who says eagerness to bestow affection is a form of imprudence*.
 For you can lie not only with words, but with actions, and this second form of deceit is more pernicious because of its consequences.<br/>
 <br/>
-*eagerness to bestow affection is a form of imprudence: Cicero, On Friendship, XVII.63, XXII.85
+*_Eagerness to bestow affection is a form of imprudence: Cicero, On Friendship, XVII.63, XXII.85_